oranda/oranda.github.io/_posts/2019-12-02-sample-application-akka-cluster.md

 }
 ```

-Notice that, whereas a regular Akka actor would just extend `Actor`, this one extends `Persistent Actor`.
+Notice that, whereas a regular Akka actor would just extend `Actor`, this one extends `PersistentActor`.
 That's because the quiz state needs to be saved to disk.
 Akka Persistence provides support for this.
 However, it is not a relational database.
 The persistence paradigm is called **Event Sourcing** and it means that changes to state are stored in a log and then replayed whenever the latest state needs to be "recovered".
 This sounds like recovery could take a long time if a million events have occurred, but it's ok to cheat and take **snapshots** of the state from time to time so that recovery only needs to proceed from those snapshots.

 Back to the code.
 A typical Akka actor will have a method called `receive` where it gets messages and acts on them.
 For persistent actors, the method is called `receiveCommand`.
 The core of it looks like this: